-The Carpet Museum of Iran exhibits a variety of Persian carpets from all over Iran, dating from the 16th century to the present.
+The Carpet Museum of Iran exhibits a variety of Persian rugs from all over Iran, dating from the 16th century to the present.
 Iran is known in the world for two distinguished things: poetry and carpet.
 Iranian carpets are one of the unique masterpieces created by Iranians since antiquity.
 Although they are known as Persian carpets, they have been made by various ethnic groups in Iran based on the same traditions and techniques.

 Iran – Persia – and carpets are synonymous.
 Here you will see all the different styles from all different regions, from greater Persia – outside modern-day Iran as well.
 Good explanations of traditional methods and lifestyles.
 Magnificent works of art on display.Peter KSydney, Australia | Tripadvisor